slepc/slepc/doc/source/documentation/manual/st.md

 (ch:st)=
 # ST: Spectral Transformation

 The Spectral Transformation (`ST`) is the object that encapsulates the functionality required for acceleration techniques based on the transformation of the spectrum.
 Most eigensolvers in `EPS` work by applying an operator to a set of vectors and this operator can adopt different forms.
 The `ST` object handles all the different possibilities in a uniform way, so that the solver can proceed without knowing which transformation has been selected.
-The spectral transformation can be specified at run time, as well as related options such as which linear solver to use.
+The spectral transformation can be specified at run time, together with related options such as which linear solver to use.

 Despite being a rather unrelated concept, `ST` is also used to handle the preconditioners and correction-equation solvers used in preconditioned eigensolvers such as GD and JD.